 Test points: 236 (46T, 3C)

-Growing up in Paekakariki, north of Wellington, Cullen was a big fish in a small pond at Kapiti College, making his first XV debut at 15 and becoming goal kicking centre.
+His career is all the more celebrated because of his origins.
+Growing up in Paekakariki, a seaside town 25 miles north of Wellington, he attended Kapiti College, which had no great rugby tradition.
+Cullen was a big fish in a small pond, making his first XV debut at 15 and becoming a goal-kicking centre.

-In 1996, at the age of 20, he burst into the nation’s consciousness with his Man of the Tournament showing at the Hong Kong Sevens.
-He set records for the most tries (18) and points (136) and coach Gordon Tietjens called it the greatest sevens performance he had seen.
+In 1996, at the age of 20, he burst into the nation’s consciousness with his stunning Man of the Tournament showing at the Hong Kong Sevens.
+He set records for the most tries (18) and points (136), coach Gordon Tietjens calling it the greatest sevens performance he had seen.

-The man dubbed the ‘Paekakariki Express’ became a try-scoring machine and by the time he faced France in 2000, he had become the fifth man to play 50 consecutive Tests, after McBride, Edwards, Fitzpatrick and Roff.
-That run included a few caps at wing and, at the 1999 World Cup, at outside-centre.
+By the time he faced France in Marseilles in 2000, he had become one of the elite few to play 50 consecutive Tests, after Willie John McBride, Gareth Edwards, Sean Fitzpatrick and Joe Roff.
+That run included a few caps at wing and, during RWC 1999, at centre when Hart juggled his rich outside-back resources.

-Cullen fell out of favour with new All Blacks coach John Mitchell and he upped sticks to Munster, where his career fizzled out in 2007 after a succession of injuries.
+Sadly for Cullen, he fell out of favour with new All Blacks coach John Mitchell and he upped sticks to Munster.
+His career fizzled out in 2007 after a succession of injuries.